 “They are making donations anyway,” Marshall noted.
 “It’s just a matter of how and where they are making the donations.”

 As the price of goods and services continues to increase, the federal government uses an annual Cost of Living Adjustment to ensure Social Security benefits can keep pace.
-Next year’s COLA is expected to be the largest increase in decades (6.2%) and could result in larger tax bills and higher Medicare Part B premiums for some Social Security beneficiaries.
+The 2022 COLA increase was 5.9%, the biggest raise in four decades.
+And next year, it could go even higher depending on the rate of inflation, which could result in larger tax bills and higher Medicare Part B premiums for some Social Security beneficiaries.
 Reducing your gross income by donating required minimum distributions from an IRA to charity can help mitigate the potential negative impact of next year’s historic COLA.

 Social Security Planning Tips